 If this is something you’re interested in, Bryan’s advice to become competitive is to make it to their national conference called NANOS (North American Neuro-Ophthalmology Society).
 Because it’s a small community, everybody knows each other and so get your face out and meet the other neuro-ophthalmologists out there.
 Bryan thinks this is the best way to get ingrained in the field.
 It’s all about networking, which I’m a huge believer of.

-[12:45] Bias Towards DOs and Special Subspecialty Opportunities
+[12:45] Bias Against DOs in Neuro-Ophthalmology, and Special Subspecialty Opportunities

 Bryan says a lot of the leaders in NANOS come from osteopathic medical schools.